cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 sometimes, **you need to design the measurement system before you can design the product itself.**

 It was less about analytics and more about **creating shared understanding**.
-By focusing on clarity, repeatability, and trust, we built something that outlived the initial automation program, a framework that teams could keep using as processes evolved.
+By focusing on clarity, repeatability, and trust, the team built something that outlived the initial automation program, a framework that teams could keep using as processes evolved.

 It also taught me that:
 - **Simplicity scales better than precision.**